Frequently asked questions

 Remaining Questions:

-Most people don’t blow the whistle against four different public institutions and multiple private companies.
-Especially within just a few years.
+Most people don’t blow the whistle against multiple public and private institutions.
 What led you to this?

 I never set out to become a whistleblower.
 I was just a guy who did his jobs in a legal and ethical manner.
 That bothered certain people.
 When I began noticing recurring patterns of misconduct, I started documenting them.